Free traders no more? GOP warms up to Trump’s use of tariffs

 Said Florida GOP Sen. Rick Scott: “I don’t like it, but I’m going to support the president. ...
 I want border security.”

-“That is being looked at,” Mexican President Andrés Manuel López Obrador said Friday during his daily news conference, where he held out hope there was still time before Monday to strike a deal.
-“I am optimistic that an agreement will be reached.”
+“That is being looked at,” Mexican President Andrés Manuel López Obrador said Friday during his daily news conference.

-The debate is catapulting Republican lawmakers into new terrain, using tariffs not only as economic policy for trading outcomes but as a negotiating tool in an unrelated dispute over immigration policy.
-The tactic runs counter to long-held GOP views on trade — prioritizing free markets — and is pushing Republicans, particularly those who will be running for re-election alongside Trump in 2020, to fall in line.
+The debate catapulted Republican lawmakers into new terrain, using tariffs not only as economic policy for trading outcomes but also as a negotiating tool in an unrelated dispute over immigration policy.
+The tactic runs counter to long-held GOP views on trade — prioritizing free markets — and pushed Republicans, particularly those who will be running for reelection alongside Trump in 2020, to fall in line.

-Sen. Thom Tillis of North Carolina said he was prepared to support Trump if the issue comes to a vote.
-But he also hopes any tariffs are temporary — and don’t dramatically escalate.
+GOP Sen. Thom Tillis of North Carolina said he was prepared to support Trump if the issue came to a vote.
+But he also hoped any tariffs would be temporary — and wouldn’t dramatically escalate.

 Ever since President Ronald Reagan, there has been an “inexorable movement” within the GOP toward free trade, culminating in passage of the North American Free Trade Agreement, or NAFTA, said Tim Phillips, president of Americans for Prosperity, a pro-free market group backed by the conservative Koch brothers.